bmacnaughton/gulp-markers/README.md

 `gulp-markers` replaces all of the previous tools I was using; it might be able to do the same for you.

-I started using `gulp-html-replace` and found it quite useful for many cases, as well as being a very nicely constructed package with excellent testing.
+I started using (gulp-html-replace)[https://github.com/VFK/gulp-html-replace] and found it quite useful for many cases, as well as being a very nicely constructed package with excellent testing.
 But I had situations where I wanted to insert dynamically configured filenames (optionally concatenated and minified) into HTML files and PHP files.
 And I wanted to encode additional information into the markers so that the insertion functions could be as general as possible.

 I now use `gulp-markers` to insert version numbers and licenses, update dates in copyright notices, insert css files, insert JavaScript files, and insert dynamic lists of files captured by gulp-filenames.
 All into HTML, JavaScript, Python, and PHP files.

-The core code for the Transform streams is taken from `gulp-html-replace` so the logic is better tested than it otherwise would be.
+The core code for the Transform streams is taken from (gulp-html-replace)[https://github.com/VFK/gulp-html-replace] so the logic is better tested than it otherwise would be.

 ### Why not use gulp-markers? ##

 You have to write your own regex expressions and replacement functions.
-It's not as automatic for many common use cases as more specialized tools like `gulp-html-replace`.
+It's not as automatic for many common use cases as more specialized tools like (gulp-html-replace)[https://github.com/VFK/gulp-html-replace].

 Though I use it for my projects, it's received very little real-world use; it's very early.
 It's the first open-source project of mine that I have intended to be used by others.

 The documentation is skeletal.

-You don't want to run node 4.1 or greater.
-If this is an issue for many people I'll work on making it backward compatible.
+You don't want to run node 4 or greater.
+If this is an issue for many people I'll make it backward compatible.
+The feature I find very convenient is arrow-functions, specifically keeping the lexical context.
+And it seems time to move past node.js 0.12 and io.js - node 4.0 had no major or breaking changes other than native modules (written in C++ and linked against V8).

 ### Design goals for gulp-markers ###